Lionsgate Films: As Lionsgate Films

 Lions Gate Entertainment Corporation (LGEC) was formed in 1997 by Frank Giustra, a banker.
 LGEC purchased Cinépix and kept its leadership.
 Cinépix was renamed Lions Gate Films on January 13, 1998.
 LGEC also purchased the Vancouver-based North Shore Studios, which became Lions Gate Studios.
 In June 1998, LGE purchased International Movie Group, whose film library included Jean-Claude Van Damme's Kickboxer.

 Liongate's first major box office success was American Psycho in 2000, which began a trend of producing and distributing films too controversial for the major film studios.
 Other notable films included Affliction (1998), Gods and Monsters (1998), Dogma (1999), O (2001), Cube 2: Hypercube (2002), Open Water (2003), Saw (2004), The Punisher (2004) and the Michael Moore documentary Fahrenheit 9/11 (2004), which had been the studio's highest-grossing film until the release of The Hunger Games in 2012.

 Giustra left the firm in 2000.
 That same year, Jon Feltheimer became CEO and Michael Burns became vice chairman.
 They decided to focus on the profits of videos and DVDs and began buying struggling firms that controlled large libraries.
 The two most notable acquisitions were Trimark Holdings (650 titles) in 2000 and Artisan Entertainment in 2003.
 The Trimark purchase also included CinemaNow, a broadband streaming website, where Lionsgate could feature its own movies.
 These two purchases along with others gave Lions Gate a large home entertainment library, which includes Total Recall, Reservoir Dogs, Terminator 2: Judgment Day, Young Guns, Dirty Dancing and Apocalypse Now, in some cases via output deals with StudioCanal, American Zoetrope, and Miramax (most of them the result of prior licensing deals with Lions Gate's home video predecessor Artisan).

 Lions Gate occasionally co-produces films with major studios.
 For example, Lions Gate teamed with Miramax Films for the 2004 sequel Dirty Dancing: Havana Nights and with Paramount Pictures for 2002's Narc and 2004's The Prince & Me which was given a studio credit.
 Lions Gate was also a silent partner in 20th Century Fox's 2004 sci-fi film The Day After Tomorrow.
 Also in 2004, Lions Gate joined forces with United Artists in producing Hotel Rwanda.
+Media Capital Technologies was Lionsgate's main co-financing partner from 2023 to 2025.